JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/surface-nets/surface_nets.md

 The rendering now is of a normal mesh with Opengl: bind the VAO and render with glDrawArrays.

 ## Performance

 ### The Mesh generation step

-Since there is only the need to generate the mesh once; I do it just once per run.
+Since there is only the need to generate the mesh once; I do it just once per run while initializing.